SomiaNasir/Incremental-Data-load-in-Delta-table-with-event-driven-architecture/README.md

 <img width="700" height="600" alt="image" src="https://github.com/user-attachments/assets/9428c903-8fc6-4bc2-b987-c32ac157fb17" />

 Once we are happy with the code, we can push the changes to github by workspace --> Incremental-Data-load-in-Delta-table-with-event-driven-architecture --> dev --> commit and push.
+Following this step, we can see compare and pull request option on the repo on github.
+We can create pull request and then merge the dev branch with main.